BlackBox-cmd/Adhikari-Builders/README.md

 ## Features

 *   **Immersive UI/UX**: Dark theme with gold accents, minimalist design, cards, panels, and subtle animations, inspired by FiveM / GTA NUI aesthetics.
 *   **Dynamic Property Blocks**: Browse available housing blocks with key details.
-Click on a block to view a detailed list of individual units within a popup modal, including type, storage capacity, max occupancy, and rent.
+Click on a block to view a detailed list of individual properties within a popup modal, including renter status, interior type, income, and storage.
-*   **Dynamic Data Management**: All property blocks and unit details are loaded from a simple `js/data.js` file, making it easy to update listings without touching the main code.
+*   **Dynamic Data Management**: All property blocks and tenant details are loaded from `js/data.js`.
+Data is automatically generated from `renters.csv` via a Node.js script, making it easy to manage large property portfolios.
 *   **Day/Night Mode Toggle**: Switch between a dark (default) and a light theme with a convenient toggle in the navigation bar.
 Your preference is saved locally.
 *   **Meet Our Team**: A dedicated section showcasing our professional real estate experts with their roles and contact information.
 *   **Rules & Information**: Clear guidelines for tenants to ensure a smooth and RP-compliant housing experience.